Tools in the aquarium

 Not a classic aquascaping tool, but a useful and versatile tool in the aquarium is the Dennerle Cleanator.
 With the double-sided sponge, you clean your aquarium glass flawlessly, and the silvery, rough stainless steel side even grabs stains and deposits from hard and unruly algae such as spot algae or crust algae.
 Guaranteed scratch-free, stainless steel is softer than glass.

-The Nano Alginator is also a useful little cleaning tool for the aquarium, especially for nano cubes and scaper's tanks with their curved corners on the front.
+The Nano Alginator is also a useful little cleaning tool for the aquarium, especially for Nano Cubes and Scaper Aquariums with their curved corners in the front.
 The cleaning surface is somewhat rounded, and so it comes into these corners, something that conventional magnetic disc cleaners cannot do.
 The extra flat inner part easily slips behind the device and pushes through all kinds of decoration without getting caught.
 The neodymium magnet is really strong with a holding force of 2.5 kg and holds reliably.

 Especially before taking photos in the aquarium, the use of the Dennerle Cleanator and / or the Nano Alginator is really recommended, otherwise, you will stamp out all possible particles on the aquarium glass from your photos for hours afterwards.
 You probably have something better to do ... for example to enjoy your aquarium free of stains.